acarril/acarril.github.io/_posts/2016-05-30-progess-bar.md

 </pre>

 The first call of `_dots` sets up the graduated header line (`----+--- 1 ---+--- 2`...).
 Both the `title` and `reps` (repetitions) options are optional and bear in mind that `reps` only accepts integers as its argument.

+Further calls of `_dots` (like inside the loop) take two arguments:

+- The first argument is the *repetition number*, which tracks the number of attempts in progress.
+In the above example, it is automatically updated by the loop.
+- The second argument is the *return code*, which indicates the type of symbol displayed in the current repetition.
+The usual is to use `0`, which outputs a dot.
+Return codes are
+  - -1:
+  - 0:
+  - 1:
+  - 2:
+  - 3:

 When collapsing a dataset with the [`collapse`](http://www.stata.com/help.cgi?collapse) command, all variable [labels](http://www.stata.com/help.cgi?label) are replaced by <code>(stat) <i>varname</i></code>.
 This short post describes how to preserve variable labels and restore them after collapsing.